Vansh140507/python-rps-game/README.md

-Write attractive readme
-For stone paper scissors game using only python
-Open in terminal

-Here’s a clean, attractive README you can use for your project:

 🎮 Stone Paper Scissors (Python - Terminal Game)
 A simple and fun Stone 🪨 Paper 📄 Scissors ✂️ game built using pure Python.
 Play directly in your terminal and challenge the computer in this classic game of luck and strategy!